 National Weather Service Caribou ME

-high pressure will build south of the area today and then move
+high pressure will crest over the area on Sunday, then gradually

 Near term /through tonight/...

 940 am update...main change with this update was to remove

 isolated showers from the forecast for this afternoon.
 Based on

 12z car sounding, which lines up well with latest rap, warm layer

 near 800 mb with high building in and subsidence should suppress vertical